Fair Core Imputations for the Assignment Game: New Solution Concepts and Efficient Algorithms: Remaining Ideas of Leximin Algorithm

-{\bf Steps 2(c)(v) and 2(c)(vi):} Edge $(i, j)$ connecting components $D$ and $D'$ has gone tight, where $D' \in \Act$, and $D \in \Fro$ in Step 2(c)(v) and $D \in \Full$ in Step 2(c)(vi).
+{\bf Steps 2(c)(v) and 2(c)(vi):} Edge $(i, j)$ connecting components $D$ and $D'$ has gone tight, where $D' \in \Act$, and $D \in \Fro$ in Step 2(c)(v) and $D \in \Full$ in Step 2(c)(vi); observe that $D$ need not be a valid component, as defined in Definition \ref{def.valid-comp}.
 Let $R$ be the component obtained by merging $D, D'$ and $(i, j)$ in Step 2(c)(ii).
 Let $C_0$ be the root fundamental component of $D'$ and $C_1$ be the fundamental component of $D'$ containing $i$.

-Then the sub-component of $R$ consisting of $C_0, C_1$ and all components that are intermediate between $C_0$ and $C_1$ in $D'$, together with $D$ and the edge $(i, j)$, is the {\em minimum fully repaired} sub-component of $R$; we will denote it by $\Ssubc(R)$.

-The mechanism moves $\Ssubc(R)$ to $\Fro$ in Step 2(c)(v) and to $\Full$ in Step 2(c)(vi).
+Let $p$ be the path from $C_0$ to $C_1$ in $D'$, as defined in Definition \ref{def.valid-comp}.
+Then the sub-component of $R$ consisting of $p$ together with the edge $(i, j)$, is the {\bf minimum fully repaired} sub-component of $R$; we will denote it by $\Ssubc(R)$.
+In Step 2(c)(v), the algorithm moves $\Ssubc(R)$ to $\Fro$ and in Step 2(c)(vi), it moves $\Ssubc(R)$ to $\Full$.
 In either step, it decomposes $(R - \Ssubc(R))$ into fundamental components and moves them back to $\Init$.

+{\bf The Cleanup in Step 2(d):} The fundamental components which have been moved from $\Act$ back to $\Init$ may have subpar tight edges connecting them.
+All such edges are removed from $T$ in Step 2(d) so these components can be independently improved in the future.

-\begin{remark} During the execution of Step 2(b) and Step 2(c), the mechanism may move a set of fundamental components back to $\Init$.
-For each such component, $C$, $\min(C) \geq \Omega$.
-If in fact $\min(C) = \Omega$, then to ensure proper synchronized running of the mechanism, $C$ needs to be moved back to $\Act$ before increasing $\Omega$.
-This may lead to the discovery of a legitimate edge incident at $C$, etc. Thus execution of one such event may lead to a cascade of such events which all need to be executed before raising $\Omega$. \end{remark}
+\begin{remark} After the execution of Step 2(d) and before raising $\Omega$, it may turn out that for some fundamental component $C$ that just got moved from $\Act$ to $\Init$, $\min(C) = \Omega$.
+If so, $C$ needs to be moved back to $\Act$.
+This may lead to the discovery of a legitimate edge incident at $C$ and the execution of a cascade of such events.
+All these events need to be executed before raising $\Omega$. \end{remark}